 Make sure visitors have all the information they need to reach out to you, such as project examples and services offered.
 Beyond your business information, let your audience get to know your brand through your tone of voice on social media and the type of content you share.
 Let your personality shine!

 Once someone knows they’re interested enough to reach out, it should be easy for them to get that ball rolling.
 Create a simple contact form that you can embed on your website, share via email or link across social media.
 Don’t scare off your potential leads by asking them to do too much work too soon – just get the basic information you’ll need to follow up, such as name, project type, budget, timeline and contact information.
 You can also ask for optional communication preferences at this step, including their preferred pronouns and method of communication.

 Once that first inquiry comes through, an automated email is a great way to treat every lead the same and let them know you’ve received their request in a timely manner.
-To more quickly move this potential client along in your process, include a link to schedule an initial call or consultation in that first email.
+To more quickly move this potential client along in your process, include a link to schedule an initial call with our online meeting scheduler or consultation in that first email.
 If you want more information before meeting with them, you can also include a project questionnaire to help vet if there’s a good client fit.
 Whatever you choose, automating that first touchpoint is a crucial time-saving step that will help you hold on to leads who are speaking with many different vendors.
 Importantly, it also ensures everyone has the same initial interaction with your business.